platform-experience/serviceportal-widget-library/pe-timeline/Readme.md

 **"Title"** This is for changing the title in the header

-**"Show Timeline Icons"** This is for displaying the icons (font awesome or bootstrap) specified in the input data set, instead of the standard circle
+**"Show Icons"** This is for displaying the icons (font awesome or bootstrap) specified in the input data set, instead of the standard circle

 **"Show Left Descriptions"** This is for displaying a text on the left for each element in the timeline